Clinton slams Trump for commenting on Fed policies

-WASHINGTON Democratic presidential candidate Hillary Clinton criticized Republican rival Donald Trump on Tuesday for making comments about Federal Reserve policies, which she said should be off-limits for U.S. presidents and presidential candidates.
+TAMPA, Fla.
+(Reuters) - Democratic presidential candidate Hillary Clinton criticized Republican rival Donald Trump on Tuesday for making comments about the Federal Reserve's monetary policies, which she said should be off-limits for U.S. presidents and presidential candidates.

 "You should not be commenting on Fed actions when you are either running for president or you are president," Clinton told reporters on her campaign plane.
 "Words have consequences.
 Words move markets.
 Words can be misinterpreted."

-Trump, who has previously accused the U.S. central bank of keeping interest rates low to help Democratic President Barack Obama, said on Monday that the Fed has created a "false economy" and that interest rates should change.
+Trump, who has previously accused the U.S. central bank of keeping interest rates low to help Democratic President Barack Obama, said on Monday that interest rates should change.

 "They're keeping the rates down so that everything else doesn't go down," Trump said in response to a reporter's request to address a potential rate hike by the Federal Reserve in September.
 "We have a very false economy."

-Clinton criticized the New York real estate magnate for the comments.
+Clinton criticized the New York real estate magnate in her second press conference in as many days.

 "He should not be trying to talk up or talk down the economy, and he should not be adding the Fed to his long list of institutions and individuals that he is maligning and otherwise attacking," she said.